 Hô Chi Minh – Hanoï is more fun by moto than by plane, isn’t it ?

-You might be wondering why there is only one surface sector in Africa on this list.
+You might be wondering why there aren’t any surface sectors in Africa on this list.
 There’s a simple reason for this: very few globetrotters travel to this continent.

 Indeed, adding Africa to a RTW ticket is unfortunately extremely expensive.
 However, there are many other amazing surface sectors out there, such as Le Cap // Victoria Falls.